 2) Receipt of Goods – emphasis on the term “Receipt“..

 A B/L is issued by the carrier or their agent to the shipper or their agent in exchange for the receipt of the cargo..
 The issuance of the B/L is proof that the carrier has received the goods from the shipper or their agent in apparent good order and condition, as handed over by the shipper..

 3) Document of Title to the goods – emphasis on the term “Title“..

-It means that the goods may be transferred to the holder of the B/L which then gives the holder of the B/L, the rights to claim the goods or further transfer it to someone else..
+It means that the holder of the B/L has the title to the goods which gives them the rights to claim the goods or further transfer it to someone else..

 Based on the above roles, there are several variations of the B/L (let’s call it Types), important among which are as below..